hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 ![](friction-dom.png "")
 ![](elev-changes.png "")

-In other systems the elevation change, or static head, will be dominate part of the overall head loss.
+In other systems the elevation change, or static head, will be the majority of the overall head loss.
 The system curve in this case will start at a higher value at zero flow and will tend to be flatter.

 ![](static-dom.png "")